 The nectarines that you see in your local market from January – March come from Chile, which is in the heart of it’s summer during our winter.
-You’ll find local, Ontario-grown plums from mid-July to mid-August.
+You’ll find local, Ontario-grown nectarines from mid-July to the end of September.

 While there are numerous varieties of nectarines, the differences are not easily distinguishable for most consumers.
 The biggest difference is color. nectarines can be divided into two categories: white flesh and yellow flesh.
 Nectarines can also be characterized by their pit.
 Freestone varieties have flesh that separates easily from the pit, while the flesh of a clingstone variety clings to the pit.

 Yellow nectarines should be eaten when soft and juicy, when they yield slightly to gentle palm pressure.
 White flesh nectarines are a bit different.
 They are sweet when still firm and crunchy and can either be enjoyed that way or allowed to soften.
 It’s just a matter of personal preference.